growilabs/growi-docs/docs/en/admin-guide/management-cookbook/app-settings.md

  create and store the Access Key ID and Secret Access Key for the AWS account.
 3. Expand "Account ID" to comfirm the valid user ID.

-#### Get or change permitions of Amazon S3 Bucket
+#### Get or change permitions of Amazon S3 bucket

 1. Access to Amazon S3 [Dashboard](https://s3.console.aws.amazon.com/s3).
-2. Check the region and bucket name of the S3 Bucket to register.
+2. Check the region and bucket name of the S3 bucket to register.
-3. Select the S3 Bucket to register and open "Access Rights".
+3. Select the S3 bucket to register and open "Access Rights".
 4. Click the edit button of "Block Public Access". only uncheck "Block public access" through the New Access Control List (ACL) and save the changes.
-5. If the valid ID of the AWS account that has been added to the "Bucket Owner Permissions" and the "Access Control List" doesn't match step 3 of the procedure "Getting AWS Account Information, add the account with the verified canonical ID to "Access Other AWS Accounts".
+5. If the valid ID of the AWS account that has been added to the "Bucket Owner Permissions" and the "Access Control List" doesn't match step 3 of the procedure "Getting AWS Account Information", add the account with the verified canonical ID to "Access Other AWS Accounts".
 In this case, please check all types of authority.

 #### Register Bucket to GROWI